-Based solely upon a review of copies of reports filed electronically with the Commission during 2019 and written representations from our directors and executive officers that no other reports were required with respect to the year ended

-December 31, 2019, we believe that all Section 16(a) filing requirements applicable to our directors and executive officers were met during the last fiscal year.
-In February 2020, the Company failed to timely file the individual Form 4s for each of our non-employee directors (a total of five late reports), reporting the directors' annual restricted stock grants.
+Based solely upon a review of copies of reports filed electronically with the Commission during 2020 and written representations from our directors and executive officers that no other reports were required with respect to the year ended December 31, 2020, we believe that all Section 16(a) filing requirements applicable to our directors and executive officers were met during the last fiscal year, except the Company failed to timely file one report for Mr. Bruce to report the gift of 3,000 shares to his grandchildren.